Monae' Nichols: Professional

-She finished seventh at the 2023 US National Outdoor Championships with a jump of 6.49 meters.
+Nichols finished seventh at the 2023 US National Outdoor Championships with a jump of 6.49 meters.

 In February 2024, she finished third at the 2024 USA Indoor Track and Field Championships with a 6.73m distance in the long jump.
 She was subsequently selected for the 2024 World Athletics Indoor Championships in Glasgow where she won a silver medal in the long jump event with a distance of 6.85m.
 In June 2024, competing at the 2024 United States Olympic trials in Eugene, Oregon she finished third in the long jump with a jump of 6.86 meters.
 She subsequently placed sixth overall in the long jump at the 2024 Paris Olympics.

-She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025.
+Nichols won the 2025 USA Indoor Track and Field Championships with a jump of 6.73 metres.
+She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, placing eighth overall with a best jump of 6.49 metres.

 She jumped 6.58 metres to place seventh overall in the long jump at the 2025 USA Outdoor Track and Field Championships.
 She placed sixth a jump of 6.45 metres at the Diamond League Final in Zurich on 28 August.

+On 24 January 2026, Nichols jumped 6.64m to win the Indoor Grand Prix, a World Athletics Indoor Tour Gold meet in Boston.
+In February 2026, she was runner-up to Jasmine Moore in the long jump at the 2026 USA Indoor Track and Field Championships with a best jump of 6.72 metres.
+She placed eighth representing the United States at the 2026 World Athletics Indoor Championships in Toruń, Poland.

+In May, Nichols won the women’s long jump with 6.89 metres at the 2026 Shanghai Diamond League.
+Later that month, she had another international at the JBL Jump Fest in Košice, Slovakia, winning with 6.69 metres before setting a meeting record 6.88 metres to win at the Paavo Nurmi Games in Finland on 3 June.
+On 4 July, Nichols placed third at the 2026 Prefontaine Classic with a wind-assisted jump of 7.05 metres (+3.0).
+On 26 July, Nichols placed second in the long jump at the 2026 USA Outdoor Track and Field Championships in New York.
+With a best jump of 6.92 metres, she finished behind Alyssa Jones and ahead of defending champion Tara Davis-Woodhall.
+It was the first long jump defeat for Davis-Woodall since the 2023 World Championships.
+In August, she placed third in the Diamond League at the 2026 Kamila Skolimowska Memorial in Silesia, Poland, with 6.95 metres.
+At the 2026 Diamond League Final in Brussels on 5 September, she won the title with a winning jump of 6.91m to finish ahead of Larissa Iapichino.
+On 11 September, she placed seventh in the long jump at the inaugural 2026 World Athletics Ultimate Championship in Budapest.
+On 18 September, she placed third in the long jump at Athlos in London.